tahmid0111/express-mongoose-starter-pack/README.md

 - ### The project follows a clear and organized folder structure to maintain code readability and scalability.

-- ### Includes necessary packages such as Express.js, Mongoose, nodemon, cors, and others, reducing the setup time for new projects.
+- ### Includes necessary packages such as Express.js, Mongoose, nodemon, cors, json web token, bcrypt, dotenv and others, reducing the setup time for new projects.

 # Getting Started